Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 - <span style="color:red"> **ADD MORE POINTS, Matteo: Maybe citing again without details the Ensemble retrieval and or the different chains?**</span>

+#### VI.
+App and User Interface

+For the front end aspect of our chatbot we chose to develop a very easy app with [streamlit](https://streamlit.io), relying especially on the streamlit-chat module.
+It's a very higl level library for python that requires minimal coding.
+Also on aestetics we didn't devote excessive time as we gave priority the features and the evaluation of our chatmodel.
+The instruction to run the app are all detailed in the root folder's [README](./README.md).

+The script of the app is extremely short, since we import the ChatModel class from custom_chatbot.py and we mount the interface on top.
+This is a clever move as it allows to make changes and to restructure the code multiple times, without having to drastically change the app everytime.
+Another reason for the app's simplicity is that the class' method for responding to queries already returnes answer and urls already formatted in markdown and html.
+The app itself doesn't do much but waiting for the user to send a question and keeping the chat history.

+Runtimes are really fast on a M2 MacBook Pro, with one or two seconds to start up and just around five seconds to generate an answer.
+Times are much slower on Colab, where the models must be downloaded every time.
+<span style="color:red"> **Yusuf** is this still true or has it got slower woith recent additions?</span>

+<span style="color:red"> **PICTURE OF A CHAT HERE**</span>

 ## <a name="baselines"></a>3.3 Baselines

 <span style="color:red"> **MISSING or we REMOVE IT**</span>